top of page

 • Goat cheese (for desserts like Flaó)

 Look for places that focus on these traditional dishes and ingredients.
-The best meals often come from small, family-run restaurants or seaside Chiringuitos (wooden beach side shacks).
+The best meals often come from small, family-run restaurants or seaside Chiringuitos (wooden beachside shacks).

 If you want to experience authentic Food in Ibiza, click HERE.